evertonsantoos/evertonsantoos/README.md

 ## Interests 👓

-I am a professional passionate about technology, committed to continuous learning and motivated to face innovative challenges.
-I am prepared to contribute significantly to projects that require web development experience and front-end skills, while continuing to expand my skill set to tackle new technological horizons.
+I'm passionate about technology and I'm constantly learning, always looking for new challenges.
+I have experience in web development and front-end skills, and I'm dedicating myself to becoming a full stack developer, ready to contribute and grow in innovative projects.

 ## Skills 🧰